jaanga/jaanga.github.io/cookbook-html/templates/github-api-user-explorer2/readme.md

 * 2016-09-17 ~ return tot top of page wen new user is loaded

-## Goals
+##  To Do List / Goals

+* Add API key entry
+* Add number of stars to each repo
+* Add number of hits remaining before you go over usage limits
+* Add iframes to Orgs
+* Add iframes t repos
+* Add iframes to gists

 ## Links of Interest

-Web sites thatt help you explore GitHub
+Web sites that help you explore GitHub

 * https://github.com/trending
 * https://github.com/trending/javascript